wp-plugins/radio-station/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 2.0.16 =
+* Minor revisions to German translation.
+* Fixed a bug that was resetting custom-sert role capabilities for the DJ role.

 = 2.0.15 =
 * German translation added (Thank you to Ian Hook for the file!)